 Free and Safe in Cyberspace is a global event series aims to catalyse a constructive dialogue and a wide informed consensus on new international standards and certification governance bodies for ultra-high assurance IT systems and life-cycle – for communications, constitutional lawful access and autonomous systems – to deliver access to unprecedented and constitutionally– meaningful* e-privacy and e-security to all, while increasing public safety and cyber-investigation capabilities.

-- On Oct 16th 2015, a smaller 1/2-day Latin American Edition was then held in Iguazu, Brazil, with distinguished the minister of IT of Brazil, Marcos Mazoni, and a high-ranking official of the Brazilian Cyber Command, and the CEO of the most advanced crypto company in Brazil, Kryptus.
+On Oct 16th 2015, a 1/2-day Latin American Edition was held in Iguazu, Brazil, with distinguished the minister of IT of Brazil, Marcos Mazoni, and a high-ranking official of the Brazilian Cyber Command, and the CEO of the most advanced crypto company in Brazil, Kryptus.

-As for all previous editions, the conference revolves around finding answers to The 4 Challenges of Free and Safe in Cyberspace event seriesm, detailed in an extensive backgrounder, and summarized below:
+Since the 1st edition in 2015, the conference series revolves around finding answers to The 4 Challenges of Free and Safe in Cyberspace , detailed in an extensive backgrounder, and summarized below:

-- Panel on CHALLENGE C: Ultra-high assurance ICT and the future of AI?
+CHALLENGE C: What’s the role of ultra-high assurance ICT for the future of AI?

 - Some of the speakers – including Bart Preneel, CapGemini Netherlands, Jovan Golic, Tecnalia – have started since early 2016 working on a 50-pager draft Proposal for Trustless Computing Certification Body (gdoc) and a 6-pager Manifesto of Trustless Coomputing (gdoc).
 The Open Media Cluster (i.e. Trustless Computing Initiative, CapGemini Netherlands and Tecnalia) have engaged in a binding agreement to jointly bid for new tenders from EU LIBE Committee or STOA to further investigate policy and certification options to promote high-assurance IT while respecting civil rights.